 An ultrasound (US) is a radiology test that makes pictures of organs inside your body.
-The ultrasound makes the pictures through the use of sound waves.
-A probe is used against the skin and waves are created.
-As these sound waves bounce off the organ and return to the probe, an attached computer interprets the pattern.
-The computer then transforms the pattern to create an image that can be read by your provider.
+The ultrasound makes the pictures using sound waves.
+A probe is pressed against your skin and waves are created.
+As these sound waves bounce off your organ and return to the probe, an attached computer translates the pattern.
+The computer then uses the pattern to create an image that can be read by your provider.
 US waves work well in parts of the body made up of tissue or water.
+US does not work well in areas of the body where there is air or bone, such as the lungs or head.

 Ultrasounds can be used in emergency situations, looking for blood in the belly, a blood clot in the leg, or any changes or problems in the heart.
 Most often ultrasounds are done non-emergently and scheduled as an outpatient procedure.
 They can be used with a physical exam and lab work to diagnose a medical problem.